atf-tuner/pyATF/README.md

 Afterwards, we construct an pyATF OpenCL cost function object of type `opencl.CostFunction`, which we customize with:
 1) target device's OpenCL platform and device id
 2) the kernel's inputs, which are in this example: the input size `N`, a random floating point number for `a` (random data is the default input in auto-tuning), and two `N`-sized buffers for `x` and `y` that are also filled with random floating point numbers;
-3) the OpenCL global and local size, which we chose as: `N/WPT` (global size) and `LS` (local size) -- pyATF allows defining both sizes as Python lambdas that may contain tuning parameters in their definition for high experessivity.
+3) the OpenCL global and local size, which we chose as: `N/WPT` (global size) and `LS` (local size) -- pyATF allows defining both sizes as Python lambdas that may contain tuning parameters in their definition for high expressivity.

 Correctness can be optionally validated in pyATF via function `check_result( gold_value )` which checks the `i`-th buffer against a NumPy array `gold_value`.
-Alternatively, the user can use instead of parameter `gold_value` a Python lambda `gold_function` that implements the computation of *gold* (e.g., when random data is used), as demonstrated [here](examples/feature_demonstration/result_check/python/result_check.py).
+Alternatively, the user can use instead of parameter `gold_value` a Python lambda `gold_function` that implements the computation of *gold* (e.g., when random data is used), as demonstrated [here](examples/feature_demonstration/result_check/result_check.py).

 ### Step 3: Explore the Search Space